Tim-HW/HW-Embedded-Software-Assignement/README.md

 This program is simulating a car physics in C++.
 The aim is to use real-time function such as treads and semaphores to create a realistic physics of a car.
 The embedded system has 3 buttons.

-1 - Acceleration
+1 - Acceleration.
-2 - Break
+2 - Break.
-3 - Cruise mod
+3 - Cruise mod.

 ![alt text](https://github.com/Tim-HW/HW-Embedded-Software-Assignement/blob/main/car.jpg)